 - Anyone with a BMI 30-40 with diseases such as diabetes, high blood pressure, high cholesterol, sleep apnea, or severe arthritis, can also greatly benefit.
 Insurance companies usually would cover it if your BMI is over 35.

 Do you know your BMI?
 A BMI over 25 is overweight, over 30 is obese.
-Here’s a calculator:
+Here’s a BMI calculator from Google.

 My second main point, and perhaps even more controversial among physicians, is that prescription medicines can also help with weight loss.
 There now are four prescriptions and one OTC supplement which actually are FDA approved for weight loss, and these expanding choices are encouraging for us family physicians on the front lines.
 Most work by decreasing your hunger urges.
 All have side effects, of course, and weight loss varies from 7-12% on average, and people often regain the weight after stopping.
 But since even a 5% reduction in weight loss can greatly help reduce risks for diabetes, heart disease and arthritis, I think these are definitely worth considering, and I’m using more and more of these in my practice.
 I strongly suggest interested people (and doctors) read the 2016 meta-analysis in JAMA, comparing all five.
 The take-home message from this review is as follows: